stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

           ![](/images/insurance-comparison-site-Mauritius.jpg)

+          Very competitive quote compared with my renewal quote from my existing insurers and easy to finalise everything.

           UCompare is a free price comparison service that helps Mauritius consumers to compare prices and find the best deals on mobile packages, broadband internet, car and home insurance.
 UCompare makes